 Q: What should I do if my child has any medicine and needs it daily?

 A: Parents must give all medications to Camp Director.
 A child may not administer meds on their own.
-Medications must be in prescribed bottles with a label stating the child's name, instructions, and dosage amount.
+Please fill out the special needs form, including a signature from your doctor, when registering for Summer Camp.

 TRANSPORTATION, LUNCH, AND POLICIES AT SUMMER DAY CAMP